 Profit margins are slimming and #merchants need to implement fraud prevention strategies that take advantage of behavioural analysis and leverage ML technology.

-Without adding extra friction to the checkout process, eComm360 Fraud Prevention is ready for your store.
+Without adding extra friction to the checkout process, eComm360 Fraud Prevention is ready for your business.
 By providing actionable insights into merchant’s cyber and fraud risk in real-time and giving full visibility of compromised devices and rogue actors.

 May FraudTech Digest #4